Skparab1/encryption-code-gui/README.md

 - spinning wheel

 ## Syncing
+- Encryption code is synced across all tabs and windows, even private windows, of the same browser.
-- If Encryption code GUI is open in multiple tabs, the account status will be synced.
+- If Encryption code GUI is open in multiple tabs or windows, the account status will be synced.
 - So, if you sign in one tab, the other account will automatically sign itself in
 - if you sign out in one tab, the other tab's session will expire and it will log you out.